JeanPyerC/Home_Depot_Scraper/README.md

 cont=False
 ```

-### Step 4 - Graph the data, and show case it.
+### Step 3 - Graph the data, and showcase it.

-In the final step, I created a visually appealing summary of the extracted details.
-The goal was to create a key that not only provides essential information but also engages the audience by telling a compelling story.
-To achieve this, I utilized Power BI to present the data in an interactive manner.
+I created a visually appealing summary of the extracted details in the final step.
+The goal was to create a key that provides essential information and engages the audience by telling a compelling story.
+To achieve this, I utilized Power BI to present the data interactively.
 Users can now easily filter the information based on Color, Size, and Tags, allowing them to gain valuable insights into competitor pricing and customer interests.
 Additionally, they can observe the website's performance.
-I thoroughly enjoyed working on this project, and I am delighted that the client is satisfied with the outcome.
+I thoroughly enjoyed working on this project and am delighted that the client is satisfied with the outcome.

 ![](https://github.com/JeanPyerC/Home_Depot_Scraper/blob/main/HomeDepot_Scrape%20-%20Complete/Photos/Photo04.png)